 The reprogrammed Battle Droids in "Citadel Rescue" told R2, who was their designated commander during the mission, that it was an honor serving under him.

 Clone Commando Gregor told this to Colonel Gascon, after thanking him for reminding him who he was.
-Although he also promised that he'd fight his way home.
+Although he also promised that he would fight his way home.

 It Only Works Once: In "Plan of Dissent", Fives and a couple other troopers, unwilling to risk their lives under Krell's reckless command, plot a mission against a resupply ship which they liken to Anakin's destruction of the droid command ship in Episode I. They manage to get up to the ship and fire on its reactor, but the droids activate a ray shield to block them.
 One of the troopers has to physically disconnect a damaged cannon, walk it around the shield, then smash it into the reactor to detonate it.

 It's Personal: In "Kidnapped," Anakin is particularly furious with the slave-trading Zygerrians because of his own childhood status as a slave.
-The Zygerrians themselves have a vendetta against the Jedi, who busted up their slaving operations thousands of years ago, reducing them to common slavers instead of a galaxy-spanning operation which benefited their entire planet.
+The Zygerrians themselves have a vendetta against the Jedi, who destroyed their Slave Empire and greatly reduced their galactic influence and planetary prosperity.

-Jerkass Has a Point: When Bric sabotages Domino squad, he's not doing it with their interests at heart, but Shaak Ti points out to El-Les that battlefield conditions will be even less forgiving and they need to figure this out (which ultimately derives from why living beings are considered superior to droids on the battlefield, because droids can't improvise).
+Jerkass Has a Point: When Bric sabotages Domino squad he is not doing it with their interests at heart, but Shaak Ti points out to El-Les that battlefield conditions will be even less forgiving and they need to figure this out.
+Their struggles to overcome his challenges are what inspire them to excel, which everybody acknowledges at the end of the episode.

 The Juggernaut: In a nice break from the proud Clone Wars villainous tradition of running away as soon as they encounter someone who can match them in battle, Savage Opress is nearly unstoppable.
 Not only does he continue to fight multiple enemies, all of who outclass him, in rapid succession, he also shrugs off repeated blaster shots, Force lightning and slamming against walls, which would have instantly killed or at least incapacitated most other people.
 By the time he did retreat he was half dead from all the abuse he took.